FragozoLeonardo/Genki-Yoshi/README.md

+No problem!
+Here's the updated README with the step for installing the `prawn` gem, which is used to generate the PDF files for the _原稿用紙_.

+---

 # GenkiYoshi

 **GenkiYoshi** is a Ruby program to generate _原稿用紙_ (Japanese manuscript paper) in two different "flavors": one with pre-filled kanji and kana, and another with just the blank grid.
 This tool is great for practicing Japanese writing, whether it's kanji, kana, or mixed text.